The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 The U.S. Army ends the Comanche threat at Palo Duro Canyon when they destroy a large portion of the Comanche horse heard.

 Apache Indians attack a stagecoach near the Diablo Mountains in West Texas.
 Captain George Baylor's Company A, with Pueblo Indian scouts, attack their camp.
-This incident marks the end of the Indian Wars in Texas.
+This incident effectively marks the end of the Indian Wars in Texas.

 1883-88 - Fence Cutting Wars